dzhoz0/a13-wiki/README.md

 And a lot more.

-A lot of people has contributed to this wiki to be a better place, informational for everyone.
+Thanks a lot for people has contributed to this wiki to be a better place, informational for everyone.